Our PURPOSE

 *Queer for us contains and includes multitudes of identities and expressions – lesbian, gay, bisexual, pansexual, asexual, intersex, transgender and all expressions of our gender rebel siblings, including those who identify as gender non-conforming, non-binary and two-spirit.

 We were founded in 2015, and manage a total of 12 acres in Millerton, NY.
-In addition to our holistic, sustainable farming and land stewardship practices, we increase equity in the food system through food access and create affirming spaces for queer, trans, Black, Indigenous and people of color (QTBIPOC) farmers to thrive.
+In addition to our holistic, sustainable farming and land stewardship practices, we increase equity in the food system through food access in the Hudson Valley and NYC, and affirming training and support to enable queer, trans, Black, Indigenous and people of color (QTBIPOC) farmers to thrive.
+Our work is grounded in close community partnerships with food pantries, mutual aid projects, peer farms, advocacy organizations and local and regional networks.

 QTBIPOC farmers lack representation and safe, affirming spaces to exist and learn within the agriculture industry today.
 Food insecurity continues to be a public health crisis in the Hudson Valley and NYC.
 As climate change progresses, the importance of food sovereignty and community-based foodways - particularly for marginalized populations - cannot be understated.
 Through our various farmer training and support programs, we disrupt and address this web of interconnected systemic barriers by training and supporting QTBIPOC farmers and their ventures to ultimately help feed our communities.